Hassan Benjelloun: Biography

 Benjelloun was born in Settat.
 He was born in a family of ten children in 1950.
 In 1965, he studied science at Abdelmalek Essaadi High School in Kénitra.
 He attended the Abdelmalek Essaadi high school in Kenitra before passing his baccalaureate in Caen where he continued his studies, pursuing postgraduate studies in pharmacy.
 He graduated in 1976 and worked at the Faculty of Medicine in Casablanca.
 In 1979, He passed his bachelor's degree in Caen where he continued by studying pharmacy from which he graduated in 1976.
 He decided to open a pharmacy in his native town of Settat.
 In 1980, he decided to study directing at the Conservatoire libre du cinéma français (CLCF) in Paris where he obtained his diploma.

+Hassan Ben Jelloun's love and passion for the seventh art led him to register in cinema and arts clubs and contribute to many cultural activities.
+Thus, between 1976 and 1979, he directed several medical surveys and films.

 In 1980, Hassan decided to study directing at the Free Conservatory of French Cinema (CLCF) in Paris where he received his diploma.